 Synthetic Precipitation Leaching Procedure (SPLP) laboratory tests should be carried out on soil samples that exceed these action levels.
 Refer to the HEER Office guidance document Use of Laboratory Batch Tests to Evaluate Potential Leaching of Contaminants From Soil (HIDOH 2017b) for additional information on the use of SPLP data to assess leaching risk.
-Soil column leaching tests such as LEAF Method 1314 might also prove very useful in assessing leaching tests (USEPA 2019d).
-Contact the HEER Office for further information.
+Soil column leaching tests such as LEAF Method 1314 might also prove very useful in assessing leaching tests (USEPA 2019c).
+Modified Method 1314 protocols more suitable to the collection of Multi Increment soil samples and investigation questions specific to leaching of PFASs from soil are currently under development.
+Contact Roger Brewer of the HEER Office for further information.